Oracle Backend for Microservices and AI

 Metrics

-Oracle Backend for Spring Boot and Microservices provides built-in platform services to collect metrics from system and application workloads and pre-built Grafana dashboards to view and explore those metrics.
+Oracle Backend for Microservices and AI provides built-in platform services to collect metrics from system and application workloads and pre-built Grafana dashboards to view and explore those metrics.

 On this page, you will find the following topics: